alefragnani/vscode-read-only-indicator/README.md

     "fileAccess.indicatorAction": "choose" // or "toggle"
     ```

+* Sets the save scope of readonlyInclude and readonlyExclude
+    ```json
+    "fileAccess.scope": "workspace" // or "user"
+    ```

 ## Available colors

 For more information about customizing colors in VSCode, see [Theme Color](https://code.visualstudio.com/api/references/theme-color).